Generic selectors

 Post Type Selectors

 Moment of force.
-Force and distance
+Equilibrium conditions and dynamics

 The moment of force, also known as moment or torque, is a physical quantity that describes the tendency of a force to cause a rotation around a specific point or axis.
 It is produced by the application of a force at a given distance from the point of rotation.